kirrysky/si_699_user_retention/README.md

 **Week 7: Clean Data, Feature Selection and Model Improvement**

-In this week, we clean data, do some feature selection and do basic transfer to improve data.
+We clean data, do some feature selection and do basic transfer to improve data.

 - Clean Data:
   - Draw distribution of each variable to fill in NA